ToxicDonkeyButts/fifth-equilux/Gameplay/Adventuring.md

 #### Darkvision

-Many creatures in fantasy gaming worlds, especially those that dwell underground, have darkvision.
+Many creatures, especially those that dwell underground, have darkvision.
 Within a specified range, a creature with darkvision can see in darkness as if the darkness were dim light, so areas of darkness are only lightly obscured as far as that creature is concerned.
 However, the creature can't discern color in darkness, only shades of gray.
+Additionally they can't make out fine detials, such as writing.

 #### Truesight